catherinepope/papermod/content/work.md

 ## Coaching and Training

 I offer academic coaching and training independently, and also as an associate for [Research Coach](https://www.researchcoach.co.uk).
-You can find out more about my workshop offerings on my [PhD Progress website](https://www.phdprogress.com).
+You can find out more about my [workshop offerings](../workshops/).

 My main areas are: